gnome-terminator/docs/source/preferences.rst

 - *Save* - Update the selected layout with the current windows, tabs, and terminals.

-Once a layout is highlighted, it's name can be changed by clicking it again.

-In the central list is a tree showing the structure of the selected layout.
-When highlighting an entry of type Terminal, the controls on the right become enabled, and can be changed.

   .. warning:: You do not need to use the save button when changing the
                options in the controls on the right.

                If you do, you *will* lose the *Custom command* and *Working directory* settings for all terminals in this layout.
+It will also replace the *saved* layout with the *current* layout.
+This means your windows may now be the wrong size, or in the wrong position.

+Once a layout is highlighted, its name can be changed by clicking it again.

+In the central list is a tree showing the structure of the selected layout.
+When highlighting an entry of type Terminal, the controls on the right become enabled, and can be changed.

 **Profile**